virtualplaynl/GA-SDK-GODOT/README.md

 # GA-SDK-GODOT
 GameAnalytics SDK for Godot.

+> [!NOTE]
+> ### Work in progress
-***Experimental GDExtension version not provided by GameAnalytics - see example folder for usage, documentation is the same except for not having to compile a custom engine version.***
+> ***Development GDExtension version not provided by GameAnalytics - see example folder for usage, documentation for usage will be similar but installation will be much more simple for not having to compile a custom engine version and export templates.***

-For Godot 3 on Android, iOS and macOS you can also get the SDK via Nativelib like described [here](https://github.com/GameAnalytics/godot-gameanalytics).
+>
+> **State of porting to GDExtension:**
+> * ✅ macOS: working, both in engine and export
+> * ⏳ Windows: testing, some little bugs left to get it working
+> * ⏳ Linux: not tested yet (likely works quickly)
+> * ✅* iOS: working, but for a bug in the iOS SDK
+> * ✅* Android: working, still looking at some jsonToMap errors
+> * ⏳ Web: not started

 Documentation is located [here](https://gameanalytics.com/docs/item/godot-sdk).